Should You Wear Glasses In Photos?

 Confidence Booster

 Additionally, if you feel good in your glasses, you should absolutely wear them.
-Any kind of confidence booster is tremendous when getting your picture taken—it can elevate your images for significantly more powerful portraits.
+Any kind of confidence booster is tremendous when getting your picture taken!
+Wearing glasses in headshots and portraits can also elevate your images, making them significantly more powerful.

 Another fun fact is that wearing glasses can make you seem professional yet approachable.
 Keep the glasses on if you’re looking for that in your images!
 Helmut Leder published a great paper in 2011, “The Glasses Stereotype Revisited: Effects of Eyeglasses on Perception, Recognition, and Impression of Faces,” in which he breaks down how glasses (including various styles) can impact people’s perception of the wearer.